 You’ve heard the old adage “there’s strength in numbers” and nothing could be truer for people who are currently experiencing homelessness.
 The funds the community raises together can go far in helping someone in need.
 When you make a donation, you are contributing directly to organizations that make

 Community-based organizations across Denver rely on donations to feed, clothe, shelter and support thousands of people who are experiencing homelessness in Denver.
-Use this list or download the Give A Better Way Guide to Giving to learn more about how to volunteer your time or how to donate to various organizations.
+Download the Give A Better Way Guide to Giving to learn more about how to volunteer your time or how to donate to various organizations.
 You can also find volunteer opportunities through the Mile High United Way volunteer events page.

 Text HOMELESSHELP - that’s all one word, no spaces - to 41444 and quickly and easily make a one-time or reoccurring donation now.